 The temple of the 12-meter-tall Big Buddha, known as Wat Phra Yai, is located in the northeast corner of Koh Samui.

-For a small donation you can get a blessing from a monk and write your name on a tile that will be used in construction of the temple.
+For a small donation, you can receive a blessing from a monk and write your name on a tile that will be used in the ongoing construction of the temple structures.

-When you reach the top of the stairs you can take a stick and hit numerous large bells around the Big Buddha while you make wishes for prosperity.
+Upon reaching the top of the stairs, you have the opportunity to take a stick and strike numerous large bells around the Big Buddha while making wishes for prosperity.

-The courtyard area of the temple is filled with souvenir vendors as well as food stalls where you can buy snacks after climbing the dragon-styled staircase that leads you to the Big Buddha.
+The courtyard area of the temple is filled with souvenir vendors, and food stalls offer snacks for purchase after climbing the dragon-styled staircase leading to the Big Buddha.

-Wat Phra Yai and Wat Plai Laem are free to visit and donations are accepted.
+Both Wat Phra Yai and Wat Plai Laem are free to visit, and they accept donations.

 4. See Na Muang Waterfalls